-There are several things to consider when packing for a day hike.
-First up is the weather.
+- Whether: First up is the weather.
 Knowing the weather forecast is essential for knowing what to pack.
 Will it be extremely hot?
 Potentially rainy?
 Cool and overcast?
 Weather can change drastically, especially at elevation, so knowing the forecast and preparing for a change in weather will go a long way in keeping you safe and happy.

-Always tell someone where you’re going and how long you expect to be gone.
+- Inform Others: Always tell someone where you’re going and how long you expect to be gone.
 This means you’ll have to know your hiking route ahead of time, or at least have a good idea of mileage and the type of terrain you’ll be covering.

-Taking note of any features along the trail is key as well.
+- Note Trail Features: Taking note of any features along the trail is key as well.
 Will you need to do river crossings?
 Cross rock gardens?
 Climb steep hills?
 Knowing the answers to all these questions will help you prepare and know what to bring.

-Finally, you should consider the ability and needs of everyone in your hiking party.
+- Gauge the Needs of the Group: Finally, you should consider the ability and needs of everyone in your hiking party.
 Will everyone be able to complete the hike safely and in good spirits?
 Do you have a plan for if someone gets injured or wants to turn back?
 Is someone missing a piece of gear that you have and could bring for them?

-Always pack an extra warm and dry layer to put on if the weather changes abruptly.
-A headlamp with fresh batteries is a nice safety to have as well, in case your hike takes longer than you thought it would and you’re out on the trail after dark.
+- Light Sources: A headlamp with fresh batteries is a nice safety to have as well, in case your hike takes longer than you thought it would and you’re out on the trail after dark.

-These next items are dependent on where and in what season you’re hiking.
-If you run the risk of being exposed to extreme sun, you’ll want to be sure to bring a hat, plenty of sun screen, sunglasses, extra water, and maybe a bandana that you can soak in water to cool down the back of your neck.
+- Sun Protection: If you run the risk of being exposed to extreme sun, you’ll want to be sure to bring a hat, plenty of sun screen, sunglasses, extra water, and maybe a bandana that you can soak in water to cool down the back of your neck.

-If your hike could end up being cold or rainy, you should bring a rain jacket, rain pants, a pack cover to keep your backpack dry, and a hat and gloves.
+- Rain Gear: If your hike could end up being cold or rainy, you should bring a rain jacket, rain pants, a pack cover to keep your backpack dry, and a hat and gloves.
 Other items to consider include extra food, bug spray, bear spray, a camera, and, if you’re in an area with cell service, a phone to call for help if you need it.

-It can be easy to think, “I won’t be gone long” and set off on your day hike armed with nothing more than a decent pair of shoes.
+- Shoe Options: It can be easy to think, “I won’t be gone long” and set off on your day hike armed with nothing more than a decent pair of shoes.
 But being prepared for a variety of situations can give you more flexibility on the trail and make your hike more comfortable and enjoyable.

-You can even create a day hike checklist and pack according to it.
+- Hiking Checklist: You can even create a day hike checklist and pack according to it.
 This way, you won’t worry you’re forgetting something each time you hit the trail.
 Consider weather, route, essentials, and extra items and you’ll be well on your way.